secretflow/scql/docs/reference/scdb-api.rst

 ========
-SCQL API
+SCDB API
 ========

-SCQL supports two types of APIs: synchronous and asynchronous.
+SCDB supports two types of APIs: synchronous and asynchronous.
 The synchronous interface is suitable for executing fast queries, such as DDL, DCL, and simple DQL.
 Meanwhile, the asynchronous interface is recommended when the query may take a long time to run.

 .. _async_api: